rorywalsh/cabbage_v1_old/Docs/gui_designer.md

 ![](images/editMode.gif)

 Multiple widgets can be selected by dragging over them.
 Once selected they can be moved around the screen and duplicated, but they can't be resized in a single move.
-To do this one must group the widgets into a <<plants,Plant>>.
+To do this one must group the widgets into [Plants](./plants.md).
 Once the widgets have been grouped as a plant, they can be resized by dragging the corner of the plant.
 The newly created plant can also be added to the Plant repository by right-clicking and selecting the 'Add to Repository' command.

 ![](images/editMode2.gif)